Knives

 Google

 Story - Aftershock is yet another Busse blade born on the bladeforums.
 And again, as with LMS the idea was Andy Prisco's :).
 Well, my sincere thanks for it.
 AfterShock project started in summer 2000.
 By that time there was no name for this knife.
-More or less project started becoming reality on 07/27/00 when Andy posted this message on Busse forum at www.bladeforums.com.
-Initially the delivery date was projected for Christmas, but due to the delays the first batch has been shipped in march.
-Amongst them my blade #3.
+More or less project started becoming reality on 07/27/00 when Andy posted a message on Busse forum at bladeforums.com.
+Initially, the delivery date was projected for the Christmas, but due to the delays, the first batch has been shipped in march.
+Amongst them was this specimen - #3.

 General